Do you know

-A helpful checklist for anyone who hires a professional photographer for a photo shoot.
+A helpful checklist for anyone who hires a professional photo shoot.

-I’m not a photographer and will not pretend to be one.
-I’ve worked with some amazing and seasoned professionals and in my experience, they are worth every penny.
-I respect their expertise.
-Their photographs have been included in my client’s marketing materials, food packages, websites, brochures, magazine ads, and social media websites.
-I have participated in many photo-shoots in my career on both sides of the camera and have learned many things which have helped me along the way.
-Some of what I learned was not so obvious at the time and (as most things in hindsight) would have made the projects smoother had I known ahead of time.
+I have put in hundreds of hours in many photo-shoots in my career on both sides of the camera and have learned many things which have helped me along the way.
+Some of what I learned was not so obvious at the time and (as most things are in hindsight) would have made the projects smoother had I known ahead of time.
 And time is money.
-So, I am posting this as a helpful checklist for anyone who can benefit from it, and to remind myself for my next shoot.
-ENJOY!

-Always plan to spend 1/3 more time than you expect.
-There may be natural lighting problems, technical issues, staging issues, and of course, people issues.
+- Plan more time than you expect — There may be natural lighting problems, technical issues, staging issues, and of course, people issues.

-Hydrate.
-Seriously, you will not get many chances to take breaks if you’re involved in a photo shoot.
+- Hydrate — Seriously, you will not get many chances to take breaks if you’re involved in a photo shoot.
 Have cool water on hand for you and your team.
-It’s a lot of work moving around and adjusting little nik-naks and clothing and getting back and forth between the subject and the camera.
+It’s a lot of work moving around and adjusting little nicknacks and clothing and getting back and forth between the subject and the camera.
 So, be sure to keep yourself hydrated.

 Expectations & Deliverables

-Are you getting a set number of images, or certain amount of hours on-site?
+- Are you getting a set number of images or a certain amount of hours on-site?

-Food.
-Are you responsible to cater the photography staff or will they provide their own lunch?
+- Food — Are you responsible to provide lunch for the photography staff or will they provide their own?

-Payment; Is your photographer expecting partial payment, payment in full, or nothing until delivery?
+- Payment — Is your photographer expecting a partial payment, payment in full, or nothing until delivery?

-Have someone look at your clothes.
+- Wrinkled Clothing — Have someone look at the subjects’ clothing.
 Does your jacket or blouse fold or wrinkle is an odd place?
 Quicker and easier to get these out now, and not in photoshop later.

 Interior Room Shots

-Get the ‘right’ angle.
+- Get the best angle.
 You might need to open the door and situate your camera just at the entrance of a closet or patio in order to get the best viewing angle of the room.
 I’ve squeezed myself into some odd corners just to get the best image.

-Embellish or Edit.
-Add some flowers, books, and just the right nik-naks that appropriately enhance the overall feeling of the image.
+- Embellish or Edit.
+Add some flowers, books, and just the right nicknacks that appropriately enhance the overall feeling of the image.
 Or take out.
 Less is more when the architecture supports it.
 If it’s not broke, don’t fix it.

 Photographers I've Worked With